What’s new in Smart Tools

 - Notification alerts in Smart Check – In addition to Warning and Error alerts, Smart Check now includes a new Notification alert type that provides additional information about a particular condition in your Site, without the urgency that a Warning or Error alert might convey.

 - Streamlined Perform Checks menu – The Perform Checks menu in Smart Check now includes default checks and checks added from the Checks and Blueprints catalog in a simple uncategorized list.
-For more details, see Perform health and update checks for your XenApp and XenDesktop Site.
+For more details, see Citrix health checks.

 - Enhanced Alert Definition Template – When you create custom alerts in Smart Check, you can add environment-specific data such as service instances, user account SIDs, database server names, and so on to the Fix Description field in the Alert Definition Template, as well as the Issue Description field.
 The template also includes Static Description and Static Fix Description fields so you can supply actionable content in the event the instance data can’t be acquired.